 The primary determinant of health for the average person is thought.
 Not genetics, not exercise or nutrition, but the mind.
-This has been shown over and over again by the scientific fields of psychoneuroimmunology, psychoneurocardiology, psychoneuroendocrinology, not to mention cancer research and all the various psychosomatic disorders that have been studied.
+This has been shown over and over again by the scientific fields of psychoneuroimmunology, psychoneurocardiology, and psychoneuroendocrinology, not to mention cancer research and all the various psychosomatic disorders that have been studied.

 If you doubt that thought affects health then I will be happy to have a truckload of research evidence dumped at your doorstep (at your expense) that you can take the next few years perusing.
 On second thought, why don’t I just relate a story.